Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/psa-only.md

 ### Removal of alternative cryptographic module implementations

 TF-PSA-Crypto no longer supports replacing a whole cryptographic module or an individual cryptographic function by defining a macro `MBEDTLS_xxx_ALT` and providing a custom implementation of the same interface.
-Instead, use PSA accelerator drivers.
+Instead, use PSA transparent drivers (i.e. accelerator drivers).

 The PK module no longer supports `MBEDTLS_PK_RSA_ALT`.
-Instead, for opaque keys (RSA or otherwise), use PSA secure element drivers.
+Instead, for opaque keys (RSA or otherwise), use PSA opaque drivers.